zenmate/pingster-server/README.md

 #### List response example

-Here is example response that `GET /list` endpoint returns.
-It could be useful if you'd like to create your UI for showing the results (instead of [pingster-ui](https://github.com/zenmate/pingster-ui))
+Here is example response from `GET /list` endpoint.
+It could be useful if you'd like to create your own UI for showing test results (instead of [pingster-ui](user-interface))

 ```js
 {